The Complete Agent Architecture

 The humans.
 Full profiles of every person the agent serves.
 How they think, how they want information delivered, their timezone, preferred channels, and success metrics for serving them well.

-The agent reads this and immediately knows: "Jaydyn wants bullets not paragraphs."
-"Calvin commits hard but changes course with better data."
-"Ash needs financial clarity, numbers always current."
+The agent reads this and immediately knows: "the founder wants bullets not paragraphs."
+"The CEO commits hard but changes course with better data."
+"The finance lead needs numbers always current, never rounded."
 No guessing.
 No asking.
 The agent already knows.

 Identity Calibration